 Limb-spare surgery at the Flint Animal Cancer Center

-The Flint Animal Cancer Center oncology service includes four surgical oncology faculty, two surgical oncology fellows, and a dedicated surgical oncology nurse.
+The Flint Animal Cancer Center oncology service includes four surgical oncology faculty, two surgical oncology fellows, and a dedicated surgical oncology technician.
 Our experienced surgeons conduct 400+ surgeries each year.
 For more information about limb spare surgery to treat osteosarcoma, please email email@example.com.